Are Private Soccer Lessons Worth It?

 Limited Game Simulations:

-What should be a priority is getting into the best team in your area, training with that team consistently every week, and on days off, finding other ways to get touches on the soccer ball, such as by playing different variations of the game.
+What should be a priority is playing with the best team in your area, training with that team consistently every week, and on days off, finding other ways to get touches on the soccer ball, such as by playing different variations of the game.
 Team play and pickup games offer a more realistic simulation of match scenarios, but finding high-quality pickup games may be tough in some areas, depending on your age and skill level, which is where private training comes in.

 Are Private Lessons with a Soccer Coach Right for You?